Thai-Inspired Butternut Squash Soup

 Instructions

-- SAUTE VEGETABLES: Heat oil on medium high in a medium-to-large pot.
-Add onion and saute until tender for 3-4 minutes.
+- SAUTE VEGETABLES: Heat oil on medium-high heat in a medium-to-large pot.
+Add onion and sauté until tender for 3-4 minutes.
 Add squash, curry paste, salt and potato (if using).
-Saute another few minutes.
+Sauté another few minutes.

 - ADD BROTH AND SIMMER: Add just enough broth to cover the vegetables.
 Bring to boil, then lower heat and simmer for 15-20 minutes until vegetables are soft.

 - FINISH AND SERVE: Remove soup from heat.
 Stir in the can of coconut milk.
-Puree the soup with a hand-held electric emulsion blender.
+Purée the soup with an immersion blender or blender.
 Adjust seasonings.
-Serve with cilantro or fresh crouton garnish.
+Serve with cilantro or a fresh crouton garnish, Note 3 for serving suggestion.

 Recipe Notes